 The changing nature of the missions being carried out has created a new reality.
 This reality demands that existing concepts, theories, and policies be revisited and discarded or adjusted, as necessary and new concepts, theory, and policy be developed.

-This topic examines designing, analyzing, and implementing various approaches to focus and convergence (e.g., C2, management, governance).
+This topic examines designing, analyzing, and implementing various approaches that are designed to develop shared intent, awareness and understanding and facilitate collective action (e.g., C2, management, governance, self-synchronization, emergent behaviors).

-This topic will address 1) how to obtain new data, information, and knowledge including detection, collection, and instrumentation, 2) how to move from data to information to knowledge, and 3) ways of enhancing the value of data, information, and knowledge by making it more discoverable, accessible, widely shared, understandable, and otherwise enhancing its utility.
+This topic will address 1) how to obtain new data, information, and knowledge including detection, collection, and instrumentation, 2) how to move from data to information to knowledge, and 3) ways of enhancing the value of data, information, and knowledge by making it more discoverable, accessible, widely shared, and understandable.

-This topic includes experiments and analyses related to the application of concepts and approaches to focus and convergence.
-Experiments and analyses may focus on any aspect of command and control—networking, management or governance, information sharing, trust, shared awareness, shared understanding, decision-making, planning, execution, and assessment of ongoing operations.
-Civil-Military operations require that metrics and measurements be rethought.
-Metrics for agility, effects-based operations, networks, and networking are encouraged, as are measures of process, quality, and impact.
+This topic includes experiments, metrics and analyses related any aspect of command and control—networking, management or governance, information sharing, trust, shared awareness, shared understanding, decision-making, planning, execution, and assessment of ongoing operations.

 This topic encompasses models and simulations that represent emergent behaviors in C2.